Brett Knowles, pm2 Consulting

 - Hiring a new employee took sixty-three days in 2015, up from forty-two days in 2010

 - Completing an office IT project in 2015 took more than ten months, up from less than nine months in 2010.

 - Entering into a B2B sales contract in 2015 took 22 percent longer than it did in 2010.

 The same CEB analysis showed that in many cases, it’s not just the amount of time that grew— the number of people required to complete these tasks increased as well.
 (2)

 We are focusing on the wrong things

 Strategy is the art and science of resource allocation.
-It is the role of the CEO and their Executive Committees to set strategy - and allocate those scarce resources.
-The problem is that most current strategy processes act as if capital is the only scarce resource and as if there is endless amount of time available.
+It is the role of the CEO and their Executive Committees to set strategies - and allocate those scarce resources.
+The problem is that most current strategy processes act as if capital is the only scarce resource and as if there is an endless amount of time available.

 In reality, time is a new key scarce resource...both elapsed time and processing (hands-on) time.
 A single great idea can dramatically change the direction of a corporation - but only if you have time to think of it and time to develop it.

 As companies grow the complexity of their structure increases with each new product, market, and business, bloating costs and slowing decision making.
 Increasingly complex processes call for employees to waste time on needless internal interactions, unproductive or inconsequential meetings, and unnecessary e-communications.
 Our corporations cannot generate great ideas when employees are trapped in countless meetings and bureaucratic procedures.

 The organization gets in the way of getting things done and the strategy and Executive Committee do not focus on this waste.